 Students who choose either of these methods are also encouraged to log their service hours on the Center for Leadership and Community Engagement’s Volunteer Action Center website (http://volunteer.uark.edu).
 Students must create a username and password and each time they volunteer they can easily log their hours for their service opportunity or under the Center for Educational Outreach’s Organization.
 The hours are confirmed by the agency/program the student serves (in this case the CEA) so they have a record of their service that they can easily print.
 Students who log over 100 hours will be nominated for the Presidential Service Award.
 The Center for Community Engagement is now a certifying program for a national recognition program, The President's Volunteer Service Award.
 Students with more than 100 confirmed service hours will receive a signed letter of recognition from the President of the United States along with a lapel pin.
 For more information or questions regarding logging hours contact: Angela Oxford firstname.lastname@example.org or by calling 575-4365.

 Note-takers can choose monetary compensation, consisting of a $50 gift card per class however; preference may be given to volunteers who choose community service or a letter of commendation.
-Non-permanent resident international students will receive a check in lieu of a gift card if they choose monetary compensation due to tax status.
+Non-permanent resident international students will receive a check in lieu of a gift card if they choose monetary compensation due to a difference in tax status.

 It is the responsibility of the note-taker to take clear, complete and legible (if hand written and scanned) notes that convey the context of information available to all students in the class.